-- Attributes collected often include information such as the MAC address, operating system version, international mobile equipment identity (EMEI) number, and HTTP user agents.
+- Attributes collected often include information such as the MAC address, operating system version, international mobile equipment identity (IMEI) number, and HTTP user agents.

 - Modern solutions now use client and infrastructure telemetry, as well as ML algorithms to dig into how MAC addresses are subdivided by manufacturer and client type.
 The same can be said for dissecting certain identifiers.

 In the networking space, companies use device profiling and fingerprinting to understand the type and quantity of endpoints that are connected to their networks for security and operating purposes.

 - For operating purposes, an accurate inventory helps determine what is on the network for bandwidth requirements and troubleshooting.

 - From a security perspective, AI-powered device profiling helps to create effective segmentation rules, stop unwanted devices from connecting, and enhance an organizations cybersecurity posture.

 Benefits of AI-powered device profiling